vmc-project/vmc-documentation/content/installation/geant3/_index.md

 weight = 2
 +++

-Geant3 with VMC requires [ROOT](https://root.cern.ch/).
+Geant3 with VMC requires the [VMC core package](/user-guide/vmc/vmc-library) and [ROOT](https://root.cern.ch/).

+In 2019, the [vmc core package](/user_guide/vmc/vmc-library) was separated from the ROOT source into a new stand-alone [vmc](https://github.com/vmc-project/vmc) package in the GitHub [vmc-project](https://github.com/vmc-project) organization.
+The motivation for this step was a gain in flexibility and faster workflow for new developments of multiple engine mode.
+Since ROOT version 6.18 the vmc package in ROOT is deprecated and it's compilation is optional.
+The VMC stand-alone is supported since Geant3 3.0.

-Since version 2.0, Geant3 with VMC uses [CMake](https://cmake.org/) to configure a build system for compiling and installing the headers, libraries and Cmake configuration files.
+Geant3 with VMC uses [CMake](https://cmake.org/) to configure a build system for compiling and installing the headers, libraries and Cmake configuration files.

 To install geant3:

-1. First get the Geant3 source from the [Download page](/download/geant3).
+1. First get the Geant3 source from the [Download page](/download/git-geant3).
 We will assume that the Geant3 package sits in a subdirectory
 ```
 /mypath/geant3
 ```